 The Database First workflow is different.
 Based on this workflow, you create a model in Entity Framework, by reverse-engineering an existing database.
 Therefore, based on the database schema, a corresponding schema is also created in Entity Framework, as your Entity Data Model.

-Learn all about Entity Framework, what it is, how it works, how to use it for data access when developing .NET apps, what are its available workflows and their pros and cons.
+Via the course, you will learn all about Entity Framework, what it is, how it works, how to use it for data access when developing .NET apps, what are its available workflows and their pros and cons.
 Also, via comprehensive live demonstrations, we will build many apps using Visual Studio with C# and Entity Framework.

 Entity Framework Core, like Entity Framework, allows fetching data from a plethora of data sources.
 In order to make this possible, you need to use database providers.
 On this link, you can find more information about the available database providers for Entity Framework Core.